-Full employment GDP is a hypothetical GDP level which an economy would achieve if it reported full employment, i.e., it is the GDP level corresponding to zero unemployment in the economy.
+Full employment GDP is a hypothetical GDP level which an economy would achieve if it reported full employment.
+That is, it’s the GDP level corresponding to zero unemployment in the economy.
 By definition, full employment GDP is Pareto efficient, i.e., the economy can’t increase aggregate output without increasing the level of inputs.
 Since the economy is at full employment and all workers are working, the level of inputs can’t be increased further.

 Full employment GDP is also the maximum Long Run level of GDP that can be sustained with the present technology level.
 Generally, full employment GDP refers to real GDP, i.e., GDP in terms of real goods and not in nominal terms.